“Prove that you’re not a camel”: how to talk with loved ones about ASD and ADHD without guilt

 1. Invisible effort and the battery metaphor 🔋

-From the outside, it may seem like we are procrastinating or “being difficult” when we complain about light and sounds.
-The truth is that we spend a colossal amount of energy simply functioning at a basic level.
+From the outside, it may look like we are procrastinating or “being difficult” when we complain about light and sounds.
+The truth is that we spend a colossal amount of energy simply to function at a basic level.

-The battery metaphor: Imagine that an ordinary person has a charge of 100 units, while a neurodivergent person has only 12.
-Where someone else would spend 1 unit on going to the store, you would spend 6.
+Battery metaphor: Imagine that an ordinary person has a charge of 100 units, while a neurodivergent person has only 12.
+Where someone else spends 1 unit on going to the store, you spend 6.
 As a result, there is simply no energy left for “socially approved activity.”
 What looks like laziness is actually total exhaustion.

-2. A long journey and your loved ones’ fatigue
+2. A long journey and loved ones’ fatigue

 Many people arrive at the correct diagnosis after years of treatment for anxiety, depression, or BPD.
 Your loved ones have gone through this journey with you.
-Often they invalidate your new diagnosis not out of malice, but because they are tired of hoping and afraid of yet another disappointment.
+Often they invalidate your new diagnosis not out of malice, but because they have grown tired of hoping and are afraid of yet another disappointment.

-• What to do: Explain that the diagnosis is not a “new label,” but a key to properly adapting your life and finding the right medication therapy.
+- What to do: Explain that the diagnosis is not a “new label,” but the key to properly adapting your life and selecting the right medication therapy.

-3. It is not a “license for idleness”
+3. This is not a “license for idleness”

-“I got this diagnosis not to justify the mess.
-I’m trying to understand how I work so that I can stop burning out and make my life (and our communication) better.”
+“I got a diagnosis not to justify the mess.
+I’m trying to understand how I work so I can stop burning out and make my life (and our communication) better.”

 4. What if the wall is impenetrable? 🧱